cobalthq/cobalt-api-docs/cobaltApiDocs/content/webhooks.md

 ```

-This endpoint retrieves a list of all tokens that belong to you.
+This endpoint retrieves a list of all webhooks that belong to you, scoped to the org specified in the header.

 ### HTTP Request